New Hampshire Has Cheapest Grocery Bills While Massachusetts Among Most Expensive, Study Finds

 BOSTON (CBS) – The average cost of groceries now stands just above $355 a month per person, a new study found.

 That means a two-person household can easily spend more than $700 a month on food.
-Add a child and that figure spikes.READ MORE: Tropical Storm Warning Issued As Elsa To Arrive In Massachusetts Friday
+Add a child and that figure spikes.READ MORE: Tropical Storm Elsa Bringing Heavy Rain, Gusty Winds And Possible Power Outages

 According to Move.org, the state with the highest grocery bill is Hawaii where grocery tabs top $550 per person.
-Vermont, Alaska and New York were also high up on the pricey list.READ MORE: Amtrak Plans To Replace Dozens Of Aging Trains, Including Some On New England Lines
+Vermont, Alaska and New York were also high up on the pricey list.READ MORE: Coronavirus In Massachusetts: Today's Developments

-Massachusetts was also in the top ten for most expensive grocery bills, coming in eighth-most at $406.21 per month.MORE NEWS: WATCH: Lightning Strikes Nearby While Springfield Man Brings In Trash Barrel
+Massachusetts was also in the top ten for most expensive grocery bills, coming in eighth-most at $406.21 per month.MORE NEWS: To Do List: Floating Restaurant, Outdoor Art Exhibit, Card Show

 New Hampshire has the cheapest grocery bill, averaging $183.00 per person a month.